Jacksgong/webp-converter/README.md

 3. WILL NOT convert images if it is failed to convert to webp one automatically(the origin image of failed one will be copied to `/webp-converted/failed` directory)
 4. You can ignore all images which has transparency pixel if you want with `ignore-transparency-image: true` config(the origin image of has-transparency-image will be copied to `/webp-converted/transparency` directory)
 5. Output convert result, like how much size reduces, how many files skip convert, etc...
+6. You can replace the images with converted-webp image automatically if you want with `replace: true` config

 ## Configure